keu/docs/astro/cross-account-role-setup.md

 The following options are available when your AWS resources are on a private network:

 - Allow traffic through the public internet and use allow-lists for communication.
-- Create a VPC Peering connection between the Astronomer VPC and the VPCs for your network.
+- Create a VPC Peering connection between the dedicated Astro data plane VPC and your existing AWS account VPCs.

 If you want to continue with the second option, you'll additionally need: